Shivendra2024/Powr-Of-You--Mobile-Testing-Project-2/README.md

 # 📱 Powr of You – Manual Mobile Testing Project

-Welcome to the official test plan repository for the **Powr of You** Android application.
+Welcome to the official test Readme repository for the **Powr of You** Android application.
 This project covers the **manual testing strategy** executed to ensure the reliability, usability, and performance of key mobile features across supported devices.

 ---

 ## 🔗 Project Link
 **App URL:** [Powr of You – Click Here](#)

-## Project Overview Power of You appears to be a self-improvement, wellness, or personal development platform based on the domain name.
+## Project Overview
+Power of You appears to be a self-improvement, wellness, or personal development platform based on the domain name.
 However, since the website is private or access-restricted, here’s a general overview of what it might offer:

 Possible Features:
 Personal Growth Programs